 - Provide technical assistance, resources and capacity building to nonprofit affordable housing developers on areas such as: financial assessments, ongoing coaching, emergency continuity plans, financial modeling and other organizational needs.

 - Host Peer Exchanges and Housing + Community Development Leadership Roundtable: We will maintain and expand as appropriate our peer exchanges (Neighborhood Exchange, Permanent Supportive Housing, Resident Services Roundtable, and Small Multifamily Preservation) for our affordable housing developer partners as forums to lift up pain points, share best practices, and create policy recommendations in real time.
-We will also create an integrated space for group learning across our peer exchanges, a Community Development Leadership Roundtable, to focus more specifically on executive and macro-level topics influencing housing and community development, such as sustaining operations, workforce training and sustainability, forecasting risk, modeling revenue and expense projections, sustaining service delivery, and ensuring residential stability.
+We are also creating integrated spaces for group learning as needed to focus more specifically on provider needs related to impacts of the pandemic and economic recession on housing and community development.

-- Capital and Policy Innovation and Systems Change: Engage and provide technical support to public agency partners, LIHTC investors, and private banking partners to respond swiftly and meaningfully to community and non-profit partner needs.
+- Capital and Policy Innovation and Systems Change: Engage and provide technical support to public agency and other partners to respond swiftly and meaningfully to community and non-profit partner needs.
 Interventions will be focused on addressing the needs of affordable housing partners and the housing and economic insecurity needs of low-income vulnerable residents that have been exacerbated by Covid-19

 - Evaluate above outlined activities to compile best practices and create technical, financial and public policy tools and resources for broader distribution to hundreds of California developers and more broadly across the country, with case studies and examples of implementation.